 Joe is the author of the multi-award winning Vigilante Series of books from Missouri History Museum.
 The Mack Marsden Murder Mystery: Vigilantism or Justice, was followed by Necessary Evil: Settling Missouri with a Rope and a Gun, and It Ends Here: Missouri’s Last Vigilante.

+He released three fiction books on the same day in 2024, the Dang Book series, The Dang Prairie Arts, The Dang Love Factor, and The Dang Cookin’ Show.
 He also wrote He Didn’t Kill That Kid: Art Fleak and the Fight for Wayne Garrison.
 Also Franklin: Images of America Series, for Arcadia Press, and Jesus Would Recycle, a prophetic 2004 book on the environment.
 He illustrated How People Lived in the Bible for Thomas Nelson publishers, and Horses, a children’s book for Dalmation Press.
 Johnston e-books include Somethin’ from Nothin’: The Four Dimensions of Creativity, and How to Fail in the Music Business, Or Succeed If You’d Rather.

 As a journalist, Joe’s articles have appeared in “D” Magazine, Texas Monthly, America’s Civil War, Wild West, True West, History Happens Here, and U.S. Naval History, as well as various newspapers.